KalyaniGunnam/backend-learnings/notes/01-why-to-learn-java.md

 **Imagine you're visiting the Flipkart homepage and clicking the login button**

--you are prompted to enter your mobile number.
+- You are prompted to enter your mobile number.
 The system checks whether the mobile number entered is valid or not:
   - If the mobile number is invalid, an error message will appear.
   - If the mobile number is valid, an OTP (One-Time Password) will be sent to your mobile.